-Conducting a payroll audit helps ensure your payroll process complies with labor and tax laws.
+Conducting a payroll audit helps ensure your payroll process complies with labor, accounting, and tax laws.
 Further, regular payroll audits reduce occurrences of fraud, embezzlement, and wage theft.
-You can strengthen your financial controls and address potential issues using our free customizable payroll audit checklist that covers how to conduct a payroll audit step-by-step.
+To help strengthen your financial controls and address potential issues, you can use our free customizable payroll audit checklist that covers how to conduct a payroll audit.

-1. Determine the Timeframe & Process for Your Payroll Audit
+Step 1: Determine the Timeframe and Process for Your Payroll Audit

 Set yourself up for success when planning your payroll audit by considering the who, what, and when.
-We recommend conducting a payroll audit annually, but if this is your first audit and you want to make sure payroll is working, you should consider doing mini audits more frequently—quarterly or even monthly.
+We recommend conducting a payroll audit annually—but if this is your first audit, and you want to make sure your payroll and data controls are working, you should consider doing mini-audits more frequently (such as quarterly or even monthly).

-You can use our Payroll Audit Checklist to come up with a plan for what you will be testing, when, and in what order.
-You may also want to note the names of individuals who can assist.
+You can use our Payroll Audit Checklist to come up with a plan for what you will be testing, when it should happen, and in what order.
+You may also want to note the names of individuals who can assist in the audit activity.
 This will help ensure the right team members are present when you need them, so the audit isn’t delayed or completed out of order.

-2. Run Reports for Employee & Payroll Data
+Step 3: Run Reports for Employee and Payroll Data

 Verify Active Employees

-In a small company, you can check this yourself easily as you’ll know the names of all your workers.
-Some companies keep an employee list or census in a spreadsheet.
-However, in a larger firm, you may need to get help from your managers to ensure all their employees are listed correctly, including terms and new hires, along with their start dates.
+If you are a small business owner, you can check the staff list yourself as you’ll likely know the names of all your workers.
+However, if your company is a midsized business or large firm, you can ask help from your managers to ensure all their employees are listed correctly.

-You’ll want to ensure data matches between the various software programs.
-Check to make sure that terminated workers or employees on unpaid leave have been inactivated in the payroll software.
-Also, double-check data for contract workers as their payment information may be stored in your accounting software instead of in your payroll system.
+For businesses using various employee-related systems (like HR, timekeeping, and payroll solutions), you may want to verify whether the staff data matches between these software programs.
+Also, double-check contract worker information as their payment details may be stored in your accounting software instead of in your payroll system.